Richard Nixon: Death and funeral

 Nixon suffered a severe stroke on April 18, 1994, while preparing to eat dinner in his home at Park Ridge, New Jersey.
 A blood clot resulting from the atrial fibrillation he had suffered for many years had formed in his upper heart, broken off, and traveled to his brain.
 He was taken to NewYork-Presbyterian Hospital in Manhattan, initially alert but unable to speak or to move his right arm or leg.
-Damage to the brain caused swelling (cerebral edema), and Nixon slipped into a deep coma.
+Damage to the brain caused swelling (cerebral edema) and Nixon slipped into a deep coma.
 He died at 9:08 p.m. on April 22, 1994, with his daughters at his bedside.
 He was 81 years old.

 Nixon's funeral took place on April 27, 1994, in Yorba Linda, California.
-Eulogists at the Nixon Library ceremony included President Bill Clinton, former Secretary of State Henry Kissinger, Senate Minority Leader Bob Dole, California Governor Pete Wilson, and the Reverend Billy Graham.
-Also in attendance were former Presidents Ford, Carter, Reagan, George H. W. Bush, and their wives.
+Eulogists at the Nixon Library ceremony included President Bill Clinton, former secretary of state Henry Kissinger, Senate Minority Leader Bob Dole, California governor Pete Wilson, and the Reverend Billy Graham.
+Also in attendance were former presidents Ford, Carter, Reagan, George H. W. Bush, and their wives.

 Richard Nixon was buried beside his wife Pat on the grounds of the Nixon Library.
-He was survived by his two daughters, Tricia and Julie, and four grandchildren.
 In keeping with his wishes, his funeral was not a full state funeral, though his body did lie in repose in the Nixon Library lobby from April 26 to the morning of the funeral service.
 Mourners waited in line for up to eight hours in chilly, wet weather to pay their respects.
 At its peak, the line to pass by Nixon's casket was three miles long with an estimated 42,000 people waiting.